arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 | concept_ancestor | The CONCEPT_ANCESTOR table is designed to simplify observational analysis by providing the complete hierarchical relationships between Concepts.
 Only direct parent-child relationships between Concepts are stored in the CONCEPT_RELATIONSHIP table.
 To determine higher level ancestry connections, all individual direct relationships would have to be navigated at analysis time.
 The CONCEPT_ANCESTOR table includes records for all parent-child relationships, as well as grandparent-grandchild relationships and those of any other level of lineage.
 Using the CONCEPT_ANCESTOR table allows for querying for all descendants of a hierarchical concept.
 For example, drug ingredients and drug products are all descendants of a drug class ancestor.
 This table is entirely derived from the CONCEPT, CONCEPT_RELATIONSHIP and RELATIONSHIP tables. |

 ### references/protocols omics examples

+For Omics data, protocols are the metadata that document the processes, tools and standards used to generate sequencing data.
+Protocols are important to complete, as the information will be needed for future analysis, pipelines or workflows with the data.

+Arcus documents the protocol information in structured yaml files.
+The YAML structure and information captured depends on the sequencing method (such as High-Throughput sequencing, Microarray or Metabolics) and the file type (like FASTQ, CRAM, VCF, etc.).
+High-Throughput sequencing data includes whole genome sequencing, whole exome sequencing and RNA-seq data.
+Microarrays include SNP data.
+A new yaml file should be created whenever the process, tools or standards are different for a set of files.
+The protocol yaml is linked to the files in the file_manifest.csv file.
+Below are descriptions of the information requested in the protocols, a template for all of these is downloadable in a public GitHub repository, [arcus/omics-protocols](https://github.research.chop.edu/arcus/omics-protocols).

 Below is further description about the metadata elements in a sample fastq protocol: